MorozicH20/GearSwitcher/ReadMe.md

 Preset File: The mod will read preset data from a JSON file located in the Hollow Knight game directory (Steam: "C:\Users\User\AppData\LocalLow\Team Cherry\Hollow Knight\GearSwitcher.GlobalSettings.json").
 Hotkey Customization: Configure hotkeys to switch between your presets.
 Preset JSON Structure
 The main configuration file is a JSON object.
 Each element in the array represents a preset.
-The configuration file is a JSON object. consisting of two dictionaries and boolean variable: for binds, presets and isSaveÑollectionsCharms
+The configuration file is a JSON object. consisting of two dictionaries and boolean variable: for binds, presets and isSaveÃ‘ollectionsCharms

 For example